-At Bayhill, we often blog about the happenings at Bayhill or our outstanding staff & students.
+At Bayhill, we often blog about the school happenings or our outstanding staff & students.
 We also like to share important information about how students with learning differences such as dyslexia think and experience the world.
 A couple of times a month I read blogs and studies on the website Madebydyslexia.org.
 The organization’s mission is to educate the world about the important role of dyslexic thinkers in education, the arts and industry.
-Most recently I read a blog titled Spotting the Strengths Made by Dyslexia.
+Most recently I read a blog titled: Spotting the Strengths Made by Dyslexia.
 The article explained how dyslexics view the world and approach problem solving.
 Dyslexics learn best when they can use the strengths of their unique and creative minds.

 Dyslexics Think Outside the Box

 In the article Kate Griggs sums up dyslexic thinkers as “game-changers, industry disruptors.”
 They tend to ask “What if?” and “Why not?”
 Their brains want to wrap themselves in exploration and problem solving.
 This is why so many dyslexics are visual and hands-on learners.
 They are not “in the box” thinkers.
 This is why they tend to do poorly on tests in school.
 Yet, give them a creative project in which they can delve deeply into an area of interest and they can produce unique and thoughtful representations.
 Whether it be designing a machine, writing a song, or creating a unique ad campaign, dyslexics demonstrate understanding in creative ways.